 2.)
 What is IOGA?

 IOGA stands for the International Organization of Glutaric Aciduria.
 It is an international, voluntary, and non-profit organization dedicated to promoting early detections, preventing neurological damage and assisting in the treatment and rehabilitation of those affected by Glutaric Aciduria Type 1 (GA1) and other neurological diseases.
-Established in 1995 and shoes online concisting of approximately 100 members, IOGA engages in patient advocacy and support, offers family networking services, promotes research, offers medical referrals and engages in patient education.
+Established in 1995 and concisting of approximately 100 members, IOGA engages in patient advocacy and support, offers family networking services, promotes research, offers medical referrals and engages in patient education.
 Educational materials include medical journals, article reprints, brochures, this website and a regular newsletter.

 3.)
 How rare is GA1?

 GA1 occurs in about 1 in 40,000 Caucasian births, 1 in 30,000 Swedish births and in a much higher incidence in certain genetic isolate groups, such as the Native Americans of Manitoba, Canada and the Old Order Amish of Lancaster, PA.
 But, the numbers are not accurate due to the often missed diagnosis of this disorder.

 4.)
 What is GA1 often misdiagnosed as?

 GA1 is often misdiagnosed as cerebral palsy.
 Or a child may never go into crisis and appear to be healthy.
 There have been several cases of adults diagnosed with GA1.
 One misfortunate pitfall is the diagnosis of child abuse.
 Some children with GA1 have subdural hematomas (blood in the brain) not due to any trauma.
 Sadly, sometimes the parents and caregivers are accused of child abuse before the reason for the injury is found to be GA.